obsei/obsei/README.md

 - Extraction of deeper insight from feedbacks on various platforms
 - Research purpose
 - Many more based on creativity 💡
 ---
+## Companies/Projects using Obsei
+Here are some companies/projects (alphabetical order) using Obsei.
+To add your company/project to the list, please raise a PR or contact us via [email](contact@obsei.com).

+- [1Page](https://www.get1page.com/): Giving a better context in meetings and calls
+- [Spacepulse](http://spacepulse.in/): The operating system for spaces
+- [Superblog](https://superblog.ai/): A blazing fast alternative to WordPress and Medium
+- [Zolve](https://zolve.com/): Creating a financial world beyond borders

+---
 ## Tutorials